Manage user profile photos

 Add profile photo upload and display to your Serverpod app using the authentication module's built-in image handling.
 When you're done, signed-in users can upload a photo from Flutter, and your app displays it from a public URL.

 Profile photos are stored in public storage, square-cropped and resized on the server, and exposed as a public HTTP URL on UserProfileModel.imageUrl.
-The auth module registers a read-only userProfileInfo endpoint by default; you expose upload methods yourself.
+The authentication module registers a read-only userProfileInfo endpoint by default.
+You expose the upload methods yourself.

 Before you start